Maybe this Photo will help you get Help!!!!!

 · 12-step groups,

-These groups work by long-established, progressive steps to recovery; anonymity; numerous meeting places; non-judgmental peer support; peer-mentors; and a belief in a power higher than oneself.
+such as Alcoholics Anonymous: These groups work by long-established, progressive steps to recovery; anonymity; numerous meeting places; non-judgmental peer support; peer-mentors; and a belief in a power higher than oneself.

 Membership is non-binding but life-long.